otrv4/otrv4/otrv4.md

 ### Message state

 This machine models the transitions a message would make as a response to user input.
-It can go through the follwing three states:
+It can go through the following three states:

 ```
 MSGSTATE_PLAINTEXT